Florynce Kennedy: Career and acting

 Kennedy graduated from Columbia Law School in 1951.

 By 1954, she had opened her own office, doing matrimonial work, and some assigned criminal cases.
 She was a member of the Young Democrats.
 In 1956, she formed a legal partnership with the lawyer who had represented Billie Holiday in regards to drug charges.
 Kennedy then came to represent Holiday's estate, and also that of Charlie Parker.

-Kennedy acted in the films The Landlord (1970), adapted from Kristin Hunter's 1966 novel), in which she played "Enid", and the independent political drama Born In Flames (1983), directed by Lizzie Borden), in which she played "Zella".
+Kennedy acted in the films The Landlord (1970), adapted from Kristin Hunter's 1966 novel, in which she played "Enid", and the independent political drama Born In Flames (1983), directed by Lizzie Borden, in which she played "Zella".

 Kennedy also acted in Who Says I Can't Ride a Rainbow alongside Morgan Freeman and directed by Edward Mann) and was seen on the TV series Some of My Best Friends are Men (1973).

 Kennedy was one of many narrators in the second volume of a film entitled Come Back, Africa: The Films of Lionel Rogosin, which discussed African-American history as well as apartheid in South Africa.
 This film was created to "serve as a unique piece of African American oral history".

 In 1997, Kennedy received a Lifetime Courageous Activist Award, and the following year was honored by Columbia University with their Owl Award for outstanding graduates.
 In 1999, the City University of New York awarded her the Century Award.

 Activism

 Kennedy used Intersectionality as her approach to activism.
-Sherie Randolph, in her book Florynce "Flo" Kennedy: The Life of a Radical Black Feminist, quotes Flo saying: "My main message is that we have a pathologically, institutionally racist, sexist, classist society.
+Sherie Randolph, in her book Florynce "Flo" Kennedy: The Life of a Radical Black Feminist, quotes Flo as saying: "My main message is that we have a pathologically, institutionally racist, sexist, classist society.
 And that niggerizing techniques that are used don't only damage black people, but they also damage women, gay people, ex-prison inmates, prostitutes, children, old people, handicapped people, native Americans.
 And that if we can begin to analyze the pathology of oppression… we would learn a lot about how to deal with it."
 Kennedy kept revisiting the same aim: "urging women to examine the sources of their oppression.
 She spoke of day to day acts of resistance that we can all take and hold her own arrests and political actions."
 Kennedy summed up her protest strategy as "Mak[ing] white people nervous".

 Kennedy often dressed in a cowboy hat and pink sunglasses.
 Another trademark in public appearances were false eyelashes, which she referred to as her "Daffy Duck" lashes, and which she used to great effect.
 Kennedy had a summer home on Fire Island, and was a popular fixture on the social scene there, entertaining many activists whom she invited to visit her.

 Kennedy held regular salons in her apartment on East 48th Street, off Fifth Avenue, in New York City.
 She would preside over networking and facilitate people meeting each other, sharing ideas, and was always coming up with projects.
 She would give tours of her apartment, directing guests to the "filthy room" and the "dirty room".